chibz3/finding_donors/README.md

-# finding_donors
+# finding_donors project
 Using census data to filter potential donors